 Thunderstorms are aviation’s most dangerous weather.
 AI “nowcasts” provide short-term predictions:

-- Cell tracking: Predicting thunderstorm movement and development
+- Cell tracking — Predicting thunderstorm movement and development

-- Initiation prediction: Forecasting where new storms will form
+- Initiation prediction — Forecasting where new storms will form

-- Intensity trends: Whether storms are strengthening or weakening
+- Intensity trends — Whether storms are strengthening or weakening

-- Hazard mapping: Hail probability, lightning risk, wind shear potential
+- Hazard mapping — Hail probability, lightning risk, wind shear potential

 AI nowcasts extend useful prediction horizons from 30 minutes to 2-4 hours for convective weather.
+That’s enough time to actually do something about it.

 Visibility and Fog Forecasting